-There are four refreshment venues at Osborne.
+There are several refreshment venues at Osborne.

 The self-service café in the admission area sells light snacks including tea, coffee, soup, cakes and cold drinks.
-Kids lunchboxes are also available.

 The Beach Café offers a delicious menu of light refreshments and hot and cold drinks.
 Refreshements include the Island’s own Minghella ice cream in a range of tempting flavours such as oriental ginger, passionfruit or mango.
 The café is perfectly situated next to Osborne’s beach, converted from a pavilion built for convalescing officers in the 1940s.

-Opening times: 10:30am – 3:30pm daily.
+At the house, the Victoria and Albert 200 exhibition marks the 200th anniversary of Queen Victoria and Prince Albert's birth.
 A lively interactive display at Swiss Cottage gives an insight into childhood at Osborne.